 For 35 years, Ronald Pye, MD, had a rewarding career as a pediatrician and clinical neonatologist.
 He was passionate about his work in Ontario, Canada—where he initially trained as a physician after emigrating from a village in Kent, England—as well as in the United States.

 Recruited to Boston in the 1990s, he helped develop and run Levels I, II and III neonatal units at a number of area hospitals, earning the respect of colleagues and the gratitude of families for his clinical skills and gentle demeanor.
 He was dubbed the “baby whisperer” for his uncanny ability to calm bawling newborns by holding them close to his face, making direct eye contact and speaking to them soothingly.

-But as joyful as those experiences were, Dr. Pye knew that he eventually would have to close the professional chapter of his life, the physician said in a recent interview with AMA Wire®.
+But as joyful as those experiences were, Dr. Pye knew that he eventually would have to close the professional chapter of his life and think about life after medicine, the physician said in a recent interview with AMA Wire®.
 After stepping down as chair of pediatrics and chief at neonatology at St. Elizabeth’s Medical Center in Boston several years ago, he took a less taxing job closer to home so that he could begin mapping out his post-career plans.

 He took the final plunge into retirement in September 2015—while many of his colleagues stood by, scratching their heads and asking him why.
 His answer: “I want to retire while I am fully competent, doing well and still at the top of my game,” he said.